TimoSommer/MLFeatures4Materials/README.md

 ## Usage

 ### Revised Autocorrelation (RAC) features
-RAC features are implemented based on the following paper: https://pubs.acs.org/doi/full/10.1021/acs.jpca.7b08750
+RAC features are implemented based on the following paper: https://pubs.acs.org/doi/full/10.1021/acs.jpca.7b08750.
+Please credit the authors and this Github repo if you use this implementation.

 RAC features map a molecular graph to a numerical vector.
 They are great if you need a numerical representation of a molecular graph for a machine learning model like a Random Forest.
 They work similar to a Graph Neural Network, but they don't train any weights and instead just sum all values, which makes them much simpler to use.
 They return a feature vector which can be used for example for scikit-learn machine learning models.
 Importantly, the current implementation does not support user-defined node properties or bond properties, but it would be possible to implement them if necessary.